lauris/awesome-scala/README.md

 # Contributing

 Your contributions are always welcome!
 Please submit a pull request or create an issue to add a new framework, library or software to the list.
+Do not submit a project, which hasn't been updated in the past 6 months or is not awesome.